JuliaHomotopyContinuation/Homotopies.jl/README.md

 # Homotopy

 A package for constructing [homotopies](https://en.wikipedia.org/wiki/Homotopy) `H(x,t)`.
-Currently the following homotopies are implemented
+Currently the following homotopies are implemented:

 **StraightLineHomotopy**

 A `StraightLineHomotopy` has the form
 ```julia
 (1 - t) * F + t * G